locationtech/geotrellis/docs/tutorials/reading-geoTiffs.md

 ```scala
   val geoTiff: SinglebandGeoTiff = GeoTiffReader.readSingleband(path)
 ```
-This line assigns the variable, `geoTiff` to our read in GeoTiff file.
+This line assigns the variable, `geoTiff`, to the file that is being read in.
 Notice the `geoTiff`'s type, though.
 It is `SinglebandGeoTiff`.
 Why does `geoTiff` have this type?
 It's because in GeoTrellis, `SinglebandGeoTiff`s and `MutlibandGeoTiff`s are two seperate subtypes of `GeoTiff`.
 In case you were wondering about the second `import` statement earlier, this is where is comes into play; as these two types are defined within `geotrellis.raster.io.geotiff`.

 Great!
 We have a `SinglebandGeoTiff`.
 Let's say that we have a `MultibandGeoTiff`, though; let's use the code from above to read it.
 ```scala